jlangch/venice/README.md

 ## Java Interop

-Venice supports calling constructors, static and instance methods as well static class fields and instance fields.
+Venice supports calling constructors, static and instance methods as well as static class fields and instance fields.